triton-inference-server/hugectr_backend/samples/README.md

 ## Reference
 ### HugeCTR Backend configuration
 Please refer to  [(Triton model configuration)](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md) first and  clarify the required configuration of the model in the specific inference scenario.
-In order to deploy the HugeCTR model, some customized configuration items need to be added as follows：
+In order to deploy the HugeCTR model, some customized configuration items can be added as optional as follows：
 ```json.
  parameters [
   {